rainad33r/BiomechanicalWheat2025/README.md

 > Code used to calculate the cross-sectional area of imaged stems (Images must have a black background to work, images captured with AMScope camera in SpecLab)</br>[Cross-Section Analysis Code](/Code/CrossSectionAnalyzer.m)

-> Displays an Elastic-Rod with variable damping, stiffness and applied force, code must be implemented with artisynth found [here](https://www.artisynth.org/Main/HomePage)</br>[Simulation Code](/Code/ElasticRod.java)
+> Displays an elastic rod beam with variable damping, stiffness and applied force, code must be implemented with artisynth found [here](https://www.artisynth.org/Main/HomePage)</br>[Simulation Code](/Code/ElasticRod.java)

 ### Data Collected